sloria/www/content/2017-12-28-responsive-typography.md

  > As the screen size shrinks and fewer elements are visible, the relative scale between elements becomes exaggerated.
  <cite>Jason Pamental, <a href="https://typecast.com/blog/a-more-modern-scale-for-web-typography">A More Modern Scale for Web Typography</a></cite>

-Consequently, our chosen ratio has disproportionately large headings on small screen sizes.
+Consequently, we have disproportionately large headings on small screen sizes.

 <figure>